openjfx/javafx-maven-plugin/README.md

 - `options`: A list of VM options passed to the executable.
 - `commandlineArgs`: Arguments separated by space for the executed program
 - `includePathExceptionsInClasspath`: When resolving the module-path, setting this value to true will include the dependencies that generate path exceptions in the classpath.
-By default the value is false, and these dependencies won't be included.
+By default, the value is false, and these dependencies won't be included.
 - `jlinkOptions`: A list of options passed to the jlink executable.
 - `runtimePath`: Allows to run the application by adding all the dependencies on either classpath or modulepath.
-Values: MODULEPATH, CLASSPATH or DEFAULT.
+Values: MODULEPATH or CLASSPATH.

-For instance, the following configuration adds some VM options and a command line argument:
+For instance, the following configuration adds some VM options, and a command line argument:

 ```
 <plugin>